Rhymney: Notable people

-General manager and engineer of the Rhymney Railway Cornelius Lundie (1815–1908).
-For over 40 years, he was, a few years prior to his death, appointed consulting director to the Company, and actively discharged the duties of that office until the very end.
-As an engineer he designed and constructed many extensions of the system and widenings of the main line, including a double-way tunnel under the Cefn On or Caerphilly mountain, and a masonry viaduct of seven spans over the River Taff, besides new locomotive shops at Caerphilly, and other works.
+Engineer Cornelius Lundie (1815–1908) was born in Kelso, in Scotland.
+He received his education in Scotland and variously worked in Scotland, New South Wales in Australia and England.
+In 1861 he was appointed the manager of the Rhymney Railway.
+For over 40 years, he was, until a few years prior to his death, the consulting director of the Company, and discharged the duties of that office until the very end.
+As an engineer he designed and constructed many extensions of the system and widenings of the main line, including a double-way tunnel under the Cefn Onn or Caerphilly mountain, and a masonry viaduct of seven spans over the River Taff, besides new locomotive shops at Caerphilly, and other works.
 He was 93 when he died in 1908 and is thought to be the oldest railway director of his time.

+Welsh language poet and congregational minister Thomas Cynfelyn Benjamin (1850–1925) was born at Carno Hill.

-The professor, civil servant, administrator, and author Dr Thomas Jones (1870–1955) was also born in Rhymney.
+Professor, civil servant, administrator and author Dr Thomas Jones (1870–1955) was born in the High Street.
 After leaving school at 14 he became a clerk at the Rhymney Iron and Steel Works.
 He was admitted to the University College of Wales, Aberystwyth in 1890 and later migrated to Glasgow University in 1890.
 Between 1904 and 1905 he lectured in Ireland and upon returning to Wales in 1910 became Secretary of the Welsh National Campaign against Tuberculosis.
 He was appointed Secretary of the National Health Insurance Commission (Wales) in 1912 and transferred to London in 1916 as Assistant Secretary to the Cabinet, eventually becoming Deputy Secretary.
 He suffered a serious fall indoors at his home in Kent in June 1955 and died in a private nursing home on 15 October 1955.
+His daughter, the Labour Party politician Eirene White, was later granted the title Baroness White of Rhymney.

+The long-time Secretary of the Tredegar Medical Aid Society Walter Conway, (1872-1933) was born in Plantation Street.
+In 1908 he was elected as a guardian on the Board of Guardians of the town's workhouse, the Bedwellty Union Workhouse, in which capacity he served more than twenty years.
+In 1915 he was elected as the Chairman of the Board.